Money lights up the sky at night.

 While the researchers’ initial hypotheses were wrong, they noted that before this study, nobody had been able to tackle these questions.
 “For most countries in Africa, not only are the data very bad, but there are very little of them,” Weil said.
 “If you want to look at this kind of question, the lights data are the only data that are available.”
 Storeygard said, “We have this new tool, and we are really just at the start of what we can do with it.”

 Croft, T. A. 1978.
 Night-time images of the Earth from space.
 Scientific American 239: 68–79.

 Henderson, J. V., A. Storeygard, and D. N. Weil.
 2012.
 Measuring economic growth from outer space.
 American Economic Review 102(2): 994–1,028, doi:10.1257/aer.102.2.994.

 Doll, C. N. H. 2008.
 Thematic guide to night-time light remote sensing and its applications.

 For more information

 The data image in the title graphic shows the Earth’s city lights at night, from data from the Defense Meteorological Satellite Program (DMSP) Operational Linescan System (OLS).
 Economists are now using satellite lights data as a measure of economic growth, complementing traditional economic data.
-(Data courtesy M. Imhoff of NASA GSFC and C. Elvidge of NOAA NGDC, image by C. Mayhew and R. Simmon, NASA GSFC)
+(Data courtesy M. Imhoff of Goddard and C. Elvidge of NOAA NGDC, image by C. Mayhew and R. Simmon, Goddard)